taylorhakes/painless/README.md

     });
 }

-// Promise test
-test('promise test', () => {
+// Promise test. return assert.eventually to wait for Promise test('promise test', () => {
     return assert.eventually.deepEqual(promiseFn(), { a: '1'});
 });

-// Promise alt syntax
-test('promise test', () => {
+// Promise alt syntax.
+Return a promise and tests will wait automatically test('promise test', () => {
     return promiseFn().then((result) => {
         assert.deepEqual(result, { a: '1'});
     });
 });

-// Callback test
-test('callback test', (done) => {
+// Callback test.
+If a param is specified on the test function, it will wait until done() is called test('callback test', (done) => {
     setTimeout(function() {
         assert.deepEqual({ a: '1' }, { a: '1'});